splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/common-dotnet-troubleshooting.rst

 .. meta::
    :description: If your instrumented .NET application is not sending data to Splunk Observability Cloud, or data is missing, follow these steps to identify and resolve the issue.

-When you instrument a .NET application using the Splunk Distribution of OpenTelementry .NET and you don't see your data in Observability Cloud, follow these troubleshooting steps.
+When you instrument a .NET application using the Splunk Distribution of OpenTelemetry .NET and you don't see your data in Observability Cloud, follow these troubleshooting steps.

 .. _enable-dotnet-otel-debug-logging: